grassrootseconomics/org-website/content/Blog/impact-investment-and-community.md

 Title: Impact Investment and Community Currencies
 Author: Will Ruddick
 Date: Sept 17 2021

-modified

-: Sept 22 2021
+Modified: Sept 22 2021
 Slug: impact-investment-and-community
 Summary: Enable social enterprises and communities to issue credit against their production as an impact investment opportunity

-tags

-: impact investment ,social enterprise
+Tags: impact investment ,social enterprise

 Communities creating their own medium of exchange has began to enter the humanitarian space yet impact investors especially in the cryptocurrency